mr-adult/tree-iterators-rs/README.md

 ### Attach Context

-`attach_context()` is a method that can be chained after any of the above APIs or any other type that implements one of the TreeNode traits.
+`attach_context()` is a method that can be chained after any of the tree traversal APIs.
 This API converts the iterator structure into one that returns the entire context of the current node in the tree.
 This includes:

 1. the entire stack of ancestor values back up to the root node
-2. the current node's children collection (except owned dfs_inorder and dfs_postorder APIs can't hold onto this information without causing performance issues by clone()'ing).
+2. the current node's children collection (except in the case of owned dfs_inorder and dfs_postorder APIs, which can't hold onto this information without causing performance issues by clone()'ing).
 3. the path (list of indexes) to get to the current node.

 This information is incredibly useful and can be used to do thing like check if any subtrees contain certain information.
 In the following example, we are scanning each subtree to see if it contains a node with a value of '10'.

-NOTE: Be sure to add a use statement for streaming_iterator::StreamingIterator to pull in the filter, map, reduce, for_each, etc. methods from the streaming_iterator crate.
+> **_NOTE:_** Be sure to add a use statement for
+> streaming_iterator::StreamingIterator to pull in the filter, map, reduce,
+> for_each, etc. methods from the streaming_iterator crate.

 ```rust
 use tree_iterators_rs::examples::create_example_tree;